iv-org/invidious/CONTRIBUTING.md

   * **A clear and concise list of steps to reproduce the problem**
   * A link to the page where the bug happened
   * Browser/OS version, device type (mobile, desktop, etc..)
-  * Were you logged in?
+  * Are you logged in?
-  * If the bug is caused by an external file (ex: when importing subscriptions), try to include that too (Get in touch with us if you want to share these files privately).
+  * If the bug is caused by an external file (ex: when importing subscriptions), try to include it too ([Get in touch](https://invidious.io/contact/) with us if you want to share these files privately).
   * If you're hosting your own instance, include relevant config file(s).\
-    **Make sure to redact secrets like your DB password or HMAC key first!!**
+    **Make sure to redact secrets like your DB password and HMAC key first!!**

 **Note: Security-related issues should be reported by e-mail at